jadudm/imls-handoff/wifisess/docs/stack/apidatagov.md

 # Overview

 [api.data.gov](https://api.data.gov) provides free API management services for federal agencies.
+(The underlying framework is [API Umbrella](https://apiumbrella.io/)).
 We use this service primarily for managing users and API keys.
 Using an API layer in this way allows us to provide transparent and seamless (to the user) backend updates.

 As a secondary benefit, we also get rate limiting and usage statistics.